• Home

 I would like to continue expounding on the second unexpected source of blessings, namely, blessings hidden in small things; for as we have seen, God puts great importance on what is considered common and unpretentious.

-Actually, when we speak of perfection we refer to the tuning of small things.
-I think all of us will agree that the difference between a worker and a perfectionist is that the latter puts importance on small things while the former counts them of minor importance.
+Actually, when we speak of perfection, we refer to the tuning of small things.
+I think all of us will agree that the difference between a worker and a perfectionist is that the latter puts importance on small things while the former counts them as of minor importance.
 God is a perfectionist and has special blessings for those who long for perfection, and these blessings are often hidden in small things.
 It might be small decisions, small expressions of faithfulness, or small services seen by Him alone; but therein are hidden heavenly treasures.

 David’s example